Alexander Gurendal

-Alexander Figueiredo Gurendal (born 2 March 2005) is a Norwegian footballer who plays as a winger for Valencia Mestalla.
+Alexander Figueiredo Gurendal (born 2 March 2005) is a Norwegian footballer who plays as a winger for IK Start in the Eliteserien.

 Early life

 Gurendal was born to a Portuguese mother of Angolan descent and Norwegian father.
 He moved with his father to Spain when he joined the youth academy of Spanish La Liga side Valencia.

 Career

 Gurendal started his career with Spanish side Valencia Mestalla.

+Ahead of the 2026 season, Gurendal signed for newly promoted Eliteserien side Start on a three-year contract.

 Style of play

 Gurendal mainly operates as a winger and is known for his speed.